-It’s easy to understand why this park such is a popular spot with tourist buses that often stop here to allow tourists to take a few photos.
+It’s easy to understand why this park is such a popular spot with tourist buses that often stop here for unique photo opportunities.

-Near the cliffs at Dover Heights you will also find a full-size replica of an eight-element radio antenna that was built in 1951.
-It has a comprehensive plaque in front of it that explains the rich history behind it.
+Near the cliffs in Rodney Reserve you can find a full-size replica of an eight-element radio antenna that was built in 1951.
+It has an informative plaque in front of it which explains the interesting history behind it.

 This walk is 7km in total and is definitely worth it if you have the energy.
-It may also be easier to catch public transport in Bondi and Watsons Bay than it is in Dover Heights, so that could be another reason to conquer this whole track.
+It’s also easier to catch public transport in Bondi and Watsons Bay than it is in Dover Heights, so that could be another reason to extend the hike and continue to Bondi.

-Getting to Bondi Beach from the end of the Federation Cliff walk in Dover Heights is quite easy.
+Getting to Bondi Beach from the end of the Federation Cliff walk in Dover Heights is pretty easy.

-From Dover Heights (Raleigh Reserve / Rodney Reserve), follow Military Road onto Wentworth Street through the Hugh Bamford Reserve.
+From Dover Heights (Raleigh Reserve, or Rodney Reserve), follow Military Road onto Wentworth Street through the Hugh Bamford Reserve.
 Go back onto Military Road past the Bondi Golf Course and follow all the way to Bondi Beach.

 The Federation Cliff Walk is a great walking trail for the whole family with unparalleled views of the ocean and amazing cliff scenery.

-While this walk is not too long (5km), if you include all stops for photo’s and general sight-seeing, it may actually take a few hours before you’ve completed the walk.
+While this walk is not too long (5km), if you include all stops for photos and general sightseeing, it may actually take a few hours to complete the walk.

-Even though there are enough cafes and restaurants to grab a drink and a bite in Watsons Bay and North Bondi, it’s recommended to bring some snacks and a good size water bottle.
+Even though there are enough cafes and restaurants to grab a drink and a bite in Watsons Bay and North Bondi, it’s recommended to bring some snacks and a good sized water bottle.

-This walk with its many park areas is perfect for picnics.
-So why not prepare your own food beforehand and choose a great spot on the way for a picnic with awesome ocean views.
+The walk, with so many park areas on the way, is perfect for picnics.
+So why not prepare your own food beforehand and choose a great spot for a picnic with awesome ocean views.